butaixianran/Blender-Vmd-Retargeting/README.md

 This addon won't handle that.

 # Common Issue
+## Leg won't bend
+This vmd motion does not use IK, so uncheck IK before importing.

+If feet are slipping after uncheck IK, set Position Rate X to 0.5.

+## Arm rotation angle is different
+Try arm rotation rate 1.0.
+Default is 0.8, to prevent poking.

+Also try Upperarm 1.0, Forearm 0.8 to get the best result.

+For CC character, just set all arm rotation to 1.0.

+## Body motion is totally wrong
+This addon now is stable and handles most vmd motion very well.
+So, check following checklist to fix your issue quickly.

+* For CC character, make sure you export it from CC, not from iclone
+* Make sure Blender version is 3.0+
+* Make sure Daz model is Genesis 8
+* In Daz, make sure using "**Export to Bender**" menu to export "`.dbz`" file before importing to blender.
+* In Blender, diffeomorphic daz importer's global setting, make sure you have set Daz lib path with "**Load Root Path**" button.
+* Does this vmd motion use IK?
+If not, uncheck IK when importing.
+* In Blender, Right side, Scene panel, Units section, make sure it is set to 1 Metre.
+(User or another addon may change this and forget to change it back)
+* Try another vmd motion from a different author.

+If only this author's vmd motion can not be imported correctly, contact us, tell us the name of this vmd motion, we will test it.

 ## shift_jis error
 If there is error msg with `shift_jis` in it, it means, this vmd file is not encoded with `shift_jis`.